Opening

 Part 5 - Transformation Story: Quiet Expertise to Visible Leadership — Aisha’s Calm, Confident Comeback

+Let me tell you about “Aisha” (pseudonym, of course).
 Aisha was brilliant.
 Properly brilliant.
 A consultant with years of experience, results to prove it, and the kind of mind that makes you feel calmer just listening to her.
+But she was nearly invisible online.
+Not because she didn’t know what to say — but because every time she went to post, she’d freeze.
+Her pattern looked like this:- She’d write something, then delete it.

 - She’d record a video, then decide her voice sounded “awkward”.